Khansashafeeq/vs-code-portfolio/README.md

 ## Deploy
 - Recommended: Vercel or Netlify — connect the repo and deploy the `dist/` output from the build.
 - GitHub Pages (simple): use the `gh-pages` package or deploy from `dist/` via GitHub Actions.

--
-Made updates to improve mobile spacing and touch interactions.
-Test on a mobile device and tell me if you want any content or layout changes.